Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 An Arctic fox in the driftwood

-If you look closely you will see a dead Arctic fox beneath the driftwood in my photo above.
-In this area of Iceland, Arctic foxes can be seen frequently, but I only saw this dead one though on my travels through Strandir.
+If you look closely, you will see a dead Arctic fox beneath the driftwood in my photo above.
+In this area of Iceland, Arctic foxes are frequently seen, but I only saw this dead one on my travels through Strandir.

 He made the Earth Valve, Ironbird's Nest, and Spaceship Mitschdóttir.
 He spent some 10 days in the Strandir area on this project, trying to raise people's much-needed environmental awareness.